jonathonklem/help.managememberships.com/docs/calendar/classes.md

 #### **Days**
 - Select the days of the week this class can occur.
 Multiple days supported.
+- This field is used to repeat classes on a weekly schedule (e.g., every Monday and Thursday).

+#### **Additional Class Dates**
+- Use this to schedule specific class dates that don’t follow a weekly pattern.
+- Perfect for short-term workshops or series (e.g., a 4-class course running every Wednesday in July).
+- These dates are treated as valid class days even if they aren’t included in the **Days** field.
+- Helpful for structuring special offerings, holiday sessions, or limited-run programs.

 #### **Agreements**
 - Select which waivers (if any) must be signed to register for this class.